 Public sector organisations can use most of Ordnance Survey’s (OS) data for free.
-The government has already paid for you to use our data to run communities more effectively.

 - Use OS licensed mapping data for your non-commercial core business use - that's any non-profit-making activity you are responsible for.

 - Make your information publicly available in print and online.

 - Let your contractors use your licensed OS data to support your activities.

 - Share your digital information with any third party.

 - Work with other PSGA members to support cross-border projects or joint initiatives.

 - Share your information with anybody who is involved in providing an immediate response in emergency situations, even if they’re not licensed to use OS data.

 - Let OS Partners use your derived data in their applications.

 - Let third-party innovators use your derived data to research and develop ideas and propositions, and to identify potential benefits and value.